dougmoscrop/serverless-plugin-include-dependencies/README.md

 package:
   individually: true
 ```
 But be warned: Smaller individual functions can still mean a larger overall deployment.
-(10 functions that are 3 MB each is more net data tranfer and storage than 1 function that is 6 MB)
+(10 functions that are 3 MB each is more net data transfer and storage than 1 function that is 6 MB)

 ## Dependency caching (Experimental)